Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 import vpython import *
 ```

-From here the rest of the simulation code is straightforward.
-The author wants to bring attention to specific parts of the code that are important to the simulation.
+From here, the rest of the simulation code is straightforward.
+The author wants to highlight specific parts of the code that are important to the simulation.

 The first is the timestep.